A culmination of their commercial tendencies, and a lesson on the importance of leaving on a high note.

 A higher percentage of group compositions lends credence to the idea that Ferry may have loosened his tight reins on the band in the wake of maintaining two careers and the lavish lifestyle of an international playboy.
 Andrew Mackay and Phil Manzanera both grab a couple of cowriting credits this time, and even Eddie Jobson gets into the act on the strangely stilted but still catchy She Sells.
 On his lonesome, Ferry feeds the faithful with torch songs rendered as only he can: Both Ends Burning, Could It Happen To Me? and the beautiful, parting Just Another High.

 Worth noting here are excellent performances from Paul Thompson (a generally underrated drummer) and Phil Manzanera, whose guitar solo on “Could It Happen To Me?” is one for the ages.
 As we all know, the Roxy story abruptly ended soon after, only to resume at the end of the decade with what I can only presume Rolling Stone and Vibe regarded as the greatest album of all time, Manifesto.
-Honestly, I’m not even sure Siren would make the list for my top five Roxy Music album, but that speaks more to the remarkable quality of their work and my low regard for lists as the lazy man’s outline.
+Honestly, not even Siren would make my list of top five Roxy Music albums, but that speaks more to the remarkable quality of their work than the album’s deficiency.

 Original elpee version